 MHC Industrial Supply made in China.
 Whenever the country of origin is not printed on the indicator dial, you can be assured it's Chinese.
 For some reason they can get away with that.

-Mitutoyo new models, completely redesigned, are manufactured in Japan.
-Some models are available with optically scanable serial numbers on the dial face.
-The weaknesses of older models have been corrected but in an effort at cost saving, these new models have weaknesses of their own.
+Mitutoyo new models, completely redesigned in 2017, are manufactured in Japan.
+Some models are available with optically scannable serial numbers on the dial face.
+The proper contact point length is now shown on the dial of each indicator.
 The new "pocket" models 513-512 and 513-518 are a major improvement in design and construction over the old models and can be recommended.
-The other models don't compare with their European counterparts.
-The newer slanted dials which mimic the Swiss Interapid indicator have one significant difference: they are accurate when the contact point is used at an angle of 0°.
+The multi-revolution slanted dials which mimic the Swiss Interapid indicator have one significant difference: they are accurate when the contact point is used at an angle of 0°.
+This could be a source of confusion—and error—in a shop which uses both brands.
+Because of their often low list price, these are best considered "throw-away" indicators.
+Repair are likely to be uneconomical.
+To prove the point, the manufacturer uses epoxy on some of the assemblies, making them virtually impossible to disassemble.
+Mitutoyo has frequent model updates.

-Parvus indicators were manufactured in Switzerland and sold in the US with the Alina name on the dial.
+Parvus indicators were manufactured in Switzerland during the 1940-50's and sold in the US with the Alina name on the dial.
 These were later transformed into the Compac models.
 You may see the word Parvus stamped on some of the old bodies.
 Long obsolete (1950's), there are no parts or repair service available.
+Repairs: not possible.

 Shars generic indicator made in China (see China, above)